 Banking Bad report newly available here [.pdf].
 Global Shell Games book here and policy report here and Monkey Cage here.
 Covered widely including TED, NPR Planet Money here and here, Economist here and here, the New York Times, and UK Channel 4, among many others.
 Policy work includes collaborations or contracts with UN FACTI and World Bank StAR.
-Based on a 60 Minutes report, our research motivated an investigation by Global Witness, which catalyzed further support for bipartisan legislation in the U.S., which is now set to clear in both the House and Senate and be signed as part of the NDAA (November 2020).
+Based on a 60 Minutes report, our research motivated an investigation by Global Witness, which catalyzed further support for bipartisan legislation in the U.S., which was signed into law earlier this year.
 We have also been told that the research motivated or supported efforts for reform in many other countries, including the UK and British Virgin Islands.

 Data4Peace: Academic-Policy Hackathons

 I pioneered a new approach to bridge academic work with the public/private sector.
 See report from our hackathon on the peace process in Colombia. [link here]

 I initiated and continue to work on AidData's mapping initiative, which has generated tremendous interest and results, including among others those listed below.
 For some of the geocoding solutions, see Open Aid Partnership, Intl Aid Transparency Initiative (IATI), AidData, World Bank, AfDB, and Malawi Government & CCAPS.
 Most recently, AidData was awarded a $25 million grant from USAID to broaden and deepen the impact of mapping in development.

 - World Bank - AidData partnership to geo-reference all active WB projects [world bank page] [open aiddata]